edgar-care/edgar-UI/README.md

 The main usage of this library is to be used in the edgar apps project.

 ## Features
-edgar UI has a number of features that make it easier to build Flutter applications:
+edgar has a number of features that make it easier to build Flutter applications:
 - A collection of custom buttons
 - A collection of custom date picker
 - A collection of custom modals